cimryan/teslausb/README.md

 The scripts in this repo will also allow you to use the Pi to store music that the Tesla can read through the USB interface.

+Archiving the clips can take from seconds to hours depending on how many clips you've saved and how strong the WiFi signal is in your Tesla.
+If you find that the clips aren't getting completely transferred before the car powers down after you park or before you leave you can use the Tesla app to turn on the Climate control.
+This will send power to the Raspberry Pi, allowing it to complete the archival operation.

 ## Prerequisites

 ### Assumptions